K-12 & Higher Education

 High School Academies Focused on Career and Technical Education

-Cabarrus County and Kannapolis City School Districts have listened and responded to the needs of the business community by creating career academies at area high schools.
-Career academies are for students who want to attend post-secondary school or begin a career right after high school.
-By fulfilling the needs of our area industries through education, we are able to have a skilled workforce and ready talent pipline in place for any employer who chooses to locate and grow their business in Cabarrus County.
+Our two school districts, Cabarrus County Schools and Kannapolis City Schools, have listened and responded to the needs of the business community by creating career academies at each of their high schools.
+Career academies are for students who want to attend post-secondary school or start a career immediately after high school.
+By fulfilling the needs of our area industries through education, we are able to develop a skilled workforce and a ready talent pipeline for any employer who chooses to locate and grow their business in Cabarrus County.

-Kannapolis City Schools (KCS) educates 5,500 students in 9 schools.
-It features a highly acclaimed STEM Academy, partnerships with the NC Research Campus, an innovative online learning program (iKann) and teachers who are among the most effective in the region.
+Kannapolis City Schools (KCS) features a highly acclaimed STEM Academy, partnerships with the North Carolina Research Campus, an innovative online learning program (iKann) and teachers who are among the most effective in the region.
 KCS is one of only four NC school districts named to the College Board’s AP Honor Roll for outstanding performance in administering Advanced Placement college-level courses.
-KCS offers a welding program where students have a hands-on opportunity to learn the trade and graduate with a certification and enter the work-force or continue on to secondary education.
+KCS offers a welding program where students have a hands-on opportunity to learn the trade and graduate with a certification.

 Engineering Industry Need